nayariml/SoccerKicks/README.md

 # SoccerKicks

+The SoccerKicks dataset provides 3D guide movements for dead ball kicks (penalty and foul) obtained from reference videos suitable for use in the robotics soccer domain.

+To predict the location of body joints in 3D space from monocular inputs videos, we employ the Kanazawa et al. approach [HMMR](https://github.com/akanazawa/human_dynamics).
+We modified the HMMR system to estimate 3D poses from 2D poses provided by different 2D Human Pose Estimation models: [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) and [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

+To evaluate the prediction we compute the average *l2 norm* on the 2D keypoints coordinates estimated for each joint given AlphaPose and OpenPose.
+And, we adapted the PCK (the Percentage of Correct Key-points measures the distance between the ground-truth joint location and the predicted joint location) metric from Human Pose Estimation models to compare the results of the 3D joints per frame outputs from HMMR-Alphapose and HMMR-OpenPose.

+# Download

 The entire contents of the dataset can be accessed through the link:

 https://drive.google.com/drive/folders/1RS93v-QE8jQ-6NFTGu4gwx_-5xYsWona?usp=sharing

-The dataset includes:
+# Dataset content

+The SoccerKicks dataset contain 38 videos with the annotations as described below:

     Video clips
     Rendered video clips, 2D and 3D
-    2D pose annotations: Alphapose and OpenPose
-    3D poses annotations: Human Mesh and Motion Recovery (HMMR) system.
+    2D pose annotations for Alphapose and OpenPose system 3D poses annotations for Human Mesh and Motion Recovery (HMMR) system.
     General annotations:
     	2D_kps_info.csv
     	3D_joints_info.csv
     	dataset_evaluation.csv
     	video_source.csv

-    Only the player is annotated
-    2 types of modality : Freekick and Penalty.

-    Dictionary results at time t saved to pickle file.
-Given N is the number of frames and B batch size referring to the number of people:
+    The 2D keypoints and the 3D joints location and orientation, saved in JSON files.
+    Results from the HMMR system saved as pickle file:

     'hmmr_output.pkl' coutain: { cams : N x 3 predicted camera, cams is 3D [s, tx, ty],
 			    joints: Nx25x3 3D skeleton, refers to the 3D joint locations of the 25 keypoints, kps :  N x 25 x 2 is a 2D projection,